gterzian/Subtitles-combiner/README.md

 You can add as many filenames as you want, these will all be combined.
 The title argument is used for the name of the combined file.

-Also an example of using generators for creating data processing pipelines.
+An example of using generators for creating data processing pipelines.

-For more on this see:
+For more on this technique see:

 * [Coroutines and Generators, explained by David Beazley](http://www.dabeaz.com/coroutines/Coroutines.pdf)

 Also make sure to check out recipe 4.13.
-Creating Data Processing Pipelines of the excellent [Python Cookbook](http://shop.oreilly.com/product/0636920027072.do)
+'Creating Data Processing Pipelines' of the excellent [Python Cookbook](http://shop.oreilly.com/product/0636920027072.do)